ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

+= 1.9.34 (23 Apr 2020) =

+* Fixed: Admin scripts enqueued on all screens #950
+* Fixed: Strip all other shortcode from content #777
+* Fixed: Remove empty options key from the plugin #943
+* Fixed: is_amp_endpoint was called incorrectly with WP CLI #936
+* Fixed: Notice: Trying to access array offset on value of type bool #940
+* Fixed: Change icons of upgrade to premium box in settings area #945
+* Fixed: Warning error #934
+* Added: Blog Schema on homepage when archive schema option is enable with BlogPosting

 = 1.9.33 (16 Apr 2020) =

 * Added: Compatibility with "Yet Another Stars Rating" ( https://wordpress.org/plugins/yet-another-stars-rating/ ) plugin #919